Why do you have sebum glands?

 The skin of the whole body dries out.

-Blocked sebaceous glands create pimples and blackheads plugs, and can lead to more severe skin problems.
+Blocked sebaceous glands create pimples and blackheads, and can lead to more serious skin problems

 You have to curb the hair to force the sebum out